 There’s plenty of spritz left in the can at “Hairspray,” the endlessly jubilant musical about a Baltimore teen who fights bigotry with her big hair and bigger heart.
+The show is approaching its second anniversary on Broadway, with new performers in most of the principal roles.
+It probably would be impossible to re-create the magical symbiosis of the show’s entirely adorable original cast — an ensemble so perfectly attuned to their roles and each other that they swept the audience into an intoxicating communal embrace.
+But the material itself seems to contain some sort of mood-boosting elixir, and the new cast delivers the show’s high spirits with infectious exuberance.
 The Neil Simon will need new carpeting soon, so insistently do toes continue to tap along with this bouncing beach ball of a musical.